Abibubble/sorting-hat/README.md

 * [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.

 ### Audio
-* There is no audio in this site.
+* There is no audio on this site.

 ### Content
 * All other text content written by the developer, Abi Harrison.